VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 where:
 - \(q_i\) is the charge of residue \(i\),
-- \(\left\| x_i - x_j \right\|\) denotes the Euclidean distance between residues \(i\) and \(j\),
+- \(\left\| x_i - x_j \right\|\) is the Euclidean distance between residues \(i\) and \(j\),
 - \(\epsilon\) is a small constant to avoid division by zero.

 ### Intuition and Rationale

-Electrostatic interactions play a crucial role in protein stability.
-This term computes a Coulomb-like interaction between residue pairs.
-Like charges (where \(q_i\,q_j > 0\)) will yield a positive contribution (which, after negation, is a penalty), while opposite charges yield a negative product, thus favoring the configuration.
-Dividing by the inter-residue distance emphasizes that closer interactions have a stronger effect.
-The constant \(\epsilon\) ensures numerical stability.
-Overall, this term guides the RL agent to account for electrostatic forces when optimizing the protein conformation.
+Electrostatic interactions are key to protein stability.
+This term calculates a Coulomb-like interaction between residue pairs.
+Residues with like charges produce a penalty, while those with opposite charges provide a favorable contribution.
+The division by the distance emphasizes that interactions are stronger at close range.
+This term guides the agent to consider the effects of charge interactions when optimizing the structure.

 ---